 We are seeing those retailers who can, florists and food manufacturers and retailers moving their production units out of town while taking a smaller space on the high street to sell to customers in order to make dramatic savings on their rent.

 In terms of new retail concepts, how does an entrepreneur with a great new retail idea get a foothold on the high street, the prices are often too high and length of lease too long.
 So it’s difficult for them to set up in a small way, learn their trade and develop a customer base, let’s not forget that many of Britain’s bigger businesses started in a far smaller way.

-While there has been help given to business start-ups through business hubs, so small tech or engineering businesses can get short-term leases and cheap small business units, retailers don’t have these benefits.
+While there has been help given to business start-ups through business hubs like those at Chester or Manchester Metropolitan University, small tech or engineering businesses can get short-term leases and cheap small business units.
+However, established retailers don’t have access to these benefits.

 Areas like Cargo at Wapping Wharf in Bristol, show us the way forward, the ability for the retailers of the future to take short-term fairly priced units where they can learn their retailing skills and develop a customer base before moving to larger hopefully high street premises.

 Many towns have areas that could be developed for these purposes, we also have many underdeveloped or underutilised market halls and areas that could be redeveloped to fit this purpose.
-You only have to look at the success of Altrincham market and its surrounding area to see what could be achieved, interest-free loans from the council also helped.
+You only have to look at the success of Altrincham Market and its surrounding area to see what could be achieved.
+Interest-free loans from the council have also helped.

 For this project to work we need to look at business rates, this inefficient tax system needs to be overhauled as soon as possible, but business rates should be suspended on these development areas for a period of 3 years while the business is growing and developing, letting the business reinvest money in its growth and creating a firm foundation for its future success.